Weymouth and Portland Borough Council elections: 1998-2002

+2002-2006

+2006-2010

+A by-election was held in Wyke Regis ward on 10 December 2009 following the death of councillor Doug Hollings (Conservative).

+2010-2014

 A by-election was held in Melbombe Regis ward on 16 May 2013 following the death of councillor Peter Farrell (Conservative) in April 2013.
 Farrell had been elected in May 2012 and so the election was for the period May 2013 to May 2016.

+2014-2019

-A by-election was held in Wey Valley ward on 20 October 2016 following the resignation of Cory Russell (Conservative) who won the seat in May 2014.
+A by-election was held in Wey Valley ward on 20 October 2016 following the resignation of Cory Russell (Conservative).

-Conservative councillor Claudia Moore (Weymouth West) joined the Green Party in December 2016.

-A by-election was held in Westham East ward on 4 May 2017 following the resignation of Liberal Democrat councillor Sally Maslin in March 2017.
-Maslin had won the seat in May 2016.
+A by-election was held in Westham East ward on 4 May 2017 following the resignation of councillor Sally Maslin (Liberal Democrats).